 Section 606.
 City Council Vacancies.
-In the event that a Council seat becomes vacant, for whatever reason, prior to the expiration of the term, the vacancy shall be addressed in the following manner: If the vacancy occurs less than six months after the most recent Council election, the candidate from the election receiving the next highest vote total shall be appointed by the City Council.
-If there is no next highest candidate, or if the next highest candidate declines the appointment or if the vacancy occurs more than six months after the most recent election the Council shall appoint a qualified elector to fill the remaining term, or until the next regularly scheduled election, whichever comes first.
+In the event that a Council seat becomes vacant, for whatever reason, prior to the expiration of the term, the City Council may hold a special election to fill the vacancy or it may appoint a qualified individual to fill the vacancy.
+If the Council appoints a qualified individual to fill the vacancy, the appointment shall adhere to the following: If the vacancy occurs less than six months after the most recent Council election, the candidate from the election receiving the next highest vote total shall be appointed by the City Council.
+If there is no next highest candidate, or if the next highest candidate declines the appointment, or if the vacancy occurs more than six months after the most recent election the Council shall appoint a qualified elector to fill the remaining term, except that if a regularly scheduled election will occur prior to the end of the term then the appointment shall only be until that next regularly scheduled election.